storybynumbers/total-news/latest.html.md

  - Total
    - Vincent Kranendonk has started at Total Active Media!
-   - In response to NSA’s XKeyscore, *Wikimedia to enable HTTPS* by default, [article](http://thenextweb.com/insider/2013/08/01/in-response-to-nsas-xkeyscore-wikimedia-to-enable-https-by-default-starting-with-logged-in-users-on-august-21/) (TNW)
  - CMS
    - This site was built with [DocPad](http://docpad.org/), a *static site generator*.
    - Styling and post-processing is forked off [WebPlatformDaily](https://github.com/simevidas/webplatformdaily-site).